Medically Reviewed by Dr. Rachel N. Verville

 November 26, 2018

-The plantar fascia is a fibrous tissue in the foot that connects the toes with the heel bone.
-When the plantar fascia is stretched out too much or experiences increased tension, it can make the entire foot feel discomfort, including the ankles.
-The more a person walks or runs, the more the tension increases, which can lead to an altered walking motion.
-It’s this altered motion that can lead to ankle discomfort for Frisco patients.
+The plantar fascia is a fibrous tissue in the foot that connects the toes to the heel bone.
+When this tissue is stretched out too much or subjected to increased tension, it can make the entire foot feel discomfort, including the ankle.

-If patients in Frisco experience ankle discomfort due to plantar fasciitis, there are a few things they can do on their own to provide relief:
+If you experience ankle pain due to plantar fasciitis, there are a few options you can consider for pain relief.

 - Do some stretches.
 Stretch out the arches of your feet in the morning, then pause to do so a few times throughout the day.
 This action can lead to short-term pain relief and long-term healing.